 Here are some tips for each:

 Baby carriers or wraps: Baby carriers or wraps are popular due to their convenience and comfort.
 Make sure that your carrier is meant to carry newborns.
-Always carry a newborn (up to 5 months) in an inward-facing position, making sure that your daughter’s head, neck, and back are adequately supported.
+Always carry a newborn (up to 5 months) in an inward-facing position, making sure that your baby’s head, neck, and back are adequately supported.
 It’s best to practice at home before venturing out.

 Strollers: Strollers have been the traditional standard for babies for more than a century.
 Make sure that you choose a stroller that provides a stable ride.
-For your little one’s earliest outing, you’ll want your stroller to have a seat that allows her to recline fully or a structure that is designed to allow the infant seat to snap into place on it.
+For your little one’s earliest outing, you’ll want your stroller to have a seat that allows them to recline fully or a structure that is designed to allow the infant seat to snap into place on it.

-Public transportation: If her first outing is on a bus or subway, a carrier or wrap is the safest and most convenient option.
+Public transportation: If their first outing is on a bus or subway, a carrier or wrap is the safest and most convenient option.
 Your hands will be free to play and maneuver your way in and out.
 Take note that many public transportation systems do not allow strollers to roll in and remember that folding a stroller while holding a newborn is not an easy or particularly safe task.
 So do your research before attempting to board public transportation with a stroller.

 Weather conditions: One of the main dangers for newborns outside is the sun.
 Try to keep your baby in the shade at all times.
 If you’re using a stroller you may cover it with clothes, making sure the air can get through.
 If the day is too sunny it’s not advisable to take your baby out.
 Also, consider that sunscreen is not recommended for babies under 6 months.